-So if an Anglican church has a priest who believes that the Holy Spirit is a woman, whose Bishop that declares Jesus death was not propitiatory, an Archdeacon who believes Jesus resurrection was not physical, the Rector’s Warden who believes that there is no need for repentance, the Vestry who believe that all are saved and one can live how they like as long as they are faithful to their own spiritual journey (however they define their journey); the Assistant Curate who believes that the Scriptures are not the Word of God written; the postulant who thinks that the 39 Articles are really just the 39 Artifacts; none of this matters.
+So if an Anglican church has a priest who believes that the Holy Spirit is a woman, whose Bishop declares Jesus death was not propitiatory, an Archdeacon who believes Jesus resurrection was not physical, a Rector’s Warden who believes that there is no need for repentance, a Vestry who believe that all are saved and one can live how they like as long as they are faithful to their own spiritual journey (however they define their journey); an Assistant Curate who believes that the Scriptures are not the Word of God written; a postulant who thinks that the 39 Articles are really just the 39 Artifacts; none of this matters.
 ‘Anglicans’ can continue to thumb their nose at the Scriptures, the BCP, the Ordinal, the Creeds, and in good conscience say they are a true Anglicans and are all united as Anglicans because “this is just the beginning of the diversity within Anglicanism”.

 This diversity is in reality one big fudge, for the only way it will be maintained is by no-one saying anything about anything or by saying that everyone is correct, which sadly is what this article is saying.